The site is currently under revision with some pages and sections available, others pending – so please bear with us and check back later.

 The development of the academic journal as the cornerstone of the emerging global system of scientific communication and scholarship was closely tied to peer review and the history of the printing industry.

 Today academic publishing is undergoing dramatic changes as it shifts from print to electronic format and digital media, and also to video and new social media technologies, all along now hugely influenced by the development of algorithms to establish many forms of bibliometrics and analytics.

-- explore the philosophy, history, political and legal background to academic publishing;
+- explore the philosophy, history, political and legal background to academic publishing and publishing models

-- build a groundwork to educate scholars regarding important contemporary issues in academic publishing;
+- build a groundwork to educate scholars about important contemporary issues in academic publishing

-- and encourage more equitable collaborations across journals and editors.
+- encourage more equitable collaborations across journals and editors